ch-hristov/Pickle-viewer/README.md

 # Pickle viewer

+### <ins>Imporant Warning: This software has multiple detected security issues.
+I do not recommend you use it in production.</ins>

 This project is currently supporting all .pickle files produced by Python < 3.4.
 Contribute to the repository (feature request is  here https://github.com/ch-hristov/Pickle-viewer/issues/2)

 ### Note: You need Firebase API key to run this.
 Create a firebase project and download the required fields specified in `src/environment/environment.prod.ts`

-### Warning: This software has multiple detected security issues.
-I do not recommend you use it in production.